Heated motorcycle gloves have really come on over the last few years.

 Check Prices on SportsBikeShop

 These gloves come with a power cable for direct connection to the battery.
-They can also be heated by rechargeable batteries but these will need to be purchased separately.
+They can also be heated by rechargeable batteries, but they must be purchased separately.

 The gloves are waterproof and windproof with a Hipora membrane.